Is your browsing speed slower than usual? Have you come across hints of other devices that you don’t recognize on your

 While this technique won`t necessarily tell the devices on your network, it can help to determine the performance of your internet connection.
 Reduced connectivity is a good sign that a secondary device exists on your internet network.
 Usually, your ISP will provide information about the expected speed of your internet.
 You can use this information along with other observations to analyze your router activity.
 If you notice any compromised rates, then you probably have secondary devices connected to your internet.
 An excellent website to test your internet speed would be speedtest.net.
 The site provides free internet connectivity speeds reports within a few seconds.

 Beefing up The Network Security

 Even if you realize that someone is accessing your Wi-Fi illegally, there is no need to hunt them down and start an argument.
 That said, using the internet safely is all about staying proactive at all times.
 There are various other ways through which you can kick them from your device.
-For instance, you can consider applying excellent router security.
+For instance, you can consider going all-in and use firewalls and VPNs to make your router more hack-resistant.
 Visit the web interface of the router, and find the window for changing the password.
 If you don’t have a password, or if it’s in default, then consider developing a new one.

 Being able to tell the specific type of devices that are connected to your router is highly essential.
 Not only does it help you maintain optimal internet connectivity.
 But it also helps you to keep your devices and files secure.
 Staying negligent to any device that is connected to your router illegally, or to poor internet connectivity could have severe ramifications in the long run.
 Techniques such as scanning the network and visiting the web interface of the router help you map out any connected devices.
 Once you come across any illegal connection, consider beefing up your security or contacting your ISP.